Generative AI Tools Available at UW–Madison

 • Committees and boards: Clear end-of-meeting summaries with follow-ups.

-• Project teams: Weekly standup recap with action items and owners.
+• Project teams: Weekly standup recap with action items and owners, even when the meeting is hosted on Teams.

-• Advising/clinical: With Secure Zoom, summaries can be used with restricted/HIPAA data when allowed by policy.
+• Advising or clinical: With Secure Zoom, summaries can be used with restricted and HIPAA data when allowed by policy.

-• Standard Zoom AI Companion: Public, internal, sensitive data can be used when permitted.
+• Standard Zoom AI Companion: public, internal, and sensitive data can be used when permitted

-• Secure Zoom: May be used with restricted/HIPAA when your use case and unit policies allow.
+• Secure Zoom: may be used with restricted or HIPAA data when your use case and unit policies allow

-Always verify on the Generative AI Services page and with your local IT/security office.
+Always verify on the Generative AI Services page and with your local IT or security office.

 Support: DoIT Help Desk